 Science has also shown that telling your friends too much about your goals can lead your brain to "celebrate" early as you tell everyone your grand plans and see their reactions.
 This can actually leave you in a state where you can loose the drive to go after your goals.

 So while it's great to make the people around you aware that you are making some improvements, be cautious about telling them too much about your big goals because it only takes that one negative or sarcastic remark to put out that spark.

-Lastly, if you are serious about making fitness a lifestyle, remember that life sometimes throws us curveballs.
-Accept that there will be days when you might not be able to stick to your perfect routine and don’t be to hard on yourself.
+3. If you are serious about making fitness a lifestyle, remember that life sometimes throws us curveballs.
+Accept that there will be days when you might not be able to stick to your perfect routine and don't be to hard on yourself.
 Always remember tomorrow is a new day to kick ass!

 Post by Nash Mackey